antfu/eslint-config/README.md

 )
 ```

-Going more advanced, you can also import the very fine-grained configs and compose them as you wish:
+Going more advanced, you can also import fine-grained configs and compose them as you wish:

 ```js
 // eslint.config.js